emmaus-4v/game-in1-julia/README.md

 ## Credits text
-- concept by : Julia
+- concept by : Julia Suijker
 - inspired by: The Dream Smp, created by Dream, Georgenotfound, Sapnap, Callahan and Awesamdude
-- coded by: Julia
+- coded by: Julia Suijker
-- guided by Sander van Geest
+- guided by: Sander van Geest and Arno Suijker

 ## Script, for copy pasting